 I used to believe that rental homes weren’t worth the effort.
 I would tell myself that when we owned our home, we’d make it ours.
 We would devote that time.
-My husband was in the military for years, and then we did grad school, and we knew we’d be moving after that as well.
+Like anyone with an interest in interior design, I had a Pinterest page filled with ideas for my future home.
+I envisaged a large, farmhouse kitchen and a sleek wet-room bathroom with a large shower glass panel and lots of tiles.
+However, my husband was in the military for years, and then we did grad school, and we knew we’d be moving after that as well.
 So, somewhere through those years, I realized that homemaking really means making a home where you are.

 So, if you’re in a season of waiting, uncertainty, or you ARE certain you’ll be in your current temporary home for a little while.
 Consider implementing some of these 5.00 strategies for making your home more beautiful and more you.

 1) Declutter.
 This is a free way to create more square footage in your home.
 GET RID OF THINGS.
 Look at things you already have and see if there’s a new way you can use it.
 Not only this, but clean!
 A tidy, spotless room makes a world of difference – especially the floors.
 Bring a steam cleaner to the fight against dirty, messy or filthy floors to turn them around and look like new!
 Decluttering is especially important if you work from home or have a home office.
 No one likes to work in a cluttered space so having a tidy will really help your productivity, as well as making the room look better.
 There are lots of things you can do to make the place look less cluttered.
 A friend was telling me that her home office was full of random receipts and documents and I told her about my favorite neat scanner alternative.
 Document management is a huge part of decluttering and it can really help so check it out!